Last updated : 28th November 2013

 Given the move away from a fixed base, Cowley's secretary, Betty, also disappeared.
 As a more "active" replacement, ex-model Diana Weston was brought in as CI5 agent Ruth Pettifer.
 But despite the sparky on-screen chemistry between her and the three leads, she was mysteriously dropped after just three stories.

-This time Brian Clemens only contributed two scripts as by now the other writers seemed to have grasped the concepts of the series.
+Brian Clemens only contributed two scripts for the second season as, by now, the other writers seemed to have grasped the concepts of the series.
 Highlights included 'The Rack' which involved the death of a suspect being held by CI5, apparently killed by Doyle.
 This leads to a public enquiry and an influential lawyer (a blistering, fearsome performance by Lisa Harrow) calls for CI5 to be disbanded.
 Cowley has a tough fight on his hands to save the organisation.

-This freed up Brian to go to the USA to write a pilot for what was hoped would be an American version of The New Avengers.
+(This freed up Brian to go to the USA to write a pilot for what was hoped would be an American version of The New Avengers, though ultimately it flopped).

 'In the Public Interest' concerned a Chief Constable who had imposed a virtual police state in his city in order to quell all criminal activity – but this led his own officers to break the law by abusing suspects' rights.